Louisiana Court Records

 How Long Does it Take For a Case to Go to Trial in Louisiana?

 In Louisiana, the period it takes for a case to move from the arraignment to trial depends on the charges brought against the defendant.
-Article 578 of the Code of Criminal Procedure gives three years between indictment of prosecution and trial commencement for cases.
-Trial for felony cases can occur within two years from indictment and a year for misdemeanors.
+Article 578 of the Code of Criminal Procedure gives three years between the indictment and trial commencement for cases.
+Trials for felony cases can occur within two years from indictment and a year for misdemeanors.
 However, if a motion for a speedy trial is filed, the trial for an incarcerated defendant charged with a felony shall begin within one hundred twenty days.
-If the defendants are not in custody, the trial commences within one hundred eighty days.
+The trial commences within one hundred eighty days if the defendants are not in custody.
 Upon filing for a motion for a speedy trial, the trial for defendants charged with misdemeanors shall occur within thirty days if they are in custody and sixty days if they are not in custody.

 What Happens When a Court Case Goes to Trial in Louisiana?

-Jury selection: In Louisiana, a defendant only has the right to bench trial for misdemeanor charges.
-Persons charged with felony offenses may either face a bench trial or a jury trial.
-For capital offenses, twelve jurors preside over the case, and a unanimous verdict must be reached.
+Jury selection: In Louisiana, a defendant only has the right to a bench trial for misdemeanor charges.
+Persons charged with felony offenses may face a bench or jury trial.
+Twelve jurors preside over the case for capital offenses, and a unanimous verdict should be reached.
 Other felony criminal cases are tried before a jury of six persons.

 Opening Statements: This is the first statement made by each party to give a preview of the case and some insight into what the bench or jury should expect.